obviux/.github/pull_request_template.md

 * Have potential GDPR issues been handeled?
 * Is everything clean?

-Agree
-- [ ] I feel confident that this pull request adds value and lives up to best practises.

 I have considered the implications of:
 * [ ] GDPR
 * [ ] Security